 Healthy skin and hair

-It is this oil that can build up to cause acne.
+Spinach features large quantities of vitamin A, which moderates oil production in the skin pores and hair follicles to moisturize the skin and hair.
+A buildup of this oil can lead to acne.
 Vitamin A is also necessary for the growth of all bodily tissues, including skin and hair.

-If someone is taking blood-thinners, such as warfarin, it is important that they do not suddenly begin to change the amount of food they eat containing vitamin K, which plays a large role in blood clotting.
+Additionally, if someone is taking blood-thinners, such as warfarin, it is important that they do not suddenly begin to change the amount of food they eat containing vitamin K, such as spinach.
+These rapid dietary changes can interfere with these medications.

 Spinach is also high in potassium.
 In high concentrations, this substance can cause harmful effects to those with reduced kidney function.

 Spinach is rich in iron, vitamin C and E, potassium, and magnesium.
 As part of a nutritious diet, it can help support immune function, aid the digestive system, may even have anticancer properties.

 However, certain individuals may need to eat this vegetable in moderation.